reykatsck1218/dotfiles/README.md

 1. `fisher` for managing fish plugins
 1. `fzf` for fuzzy finder in cli for `history` and files
 1. `git` for `git` duh...
+1. `kweri` a simple cli tool for using search engines via default browser
 1. `neovim` for my `$EDITOR`
 1. `quoty` for random programmer quotes to use with commit messages
 1. `rink` for our calculator support